Modern Languages and Literatures

 SPAN 355: Literary Translation Workshop

 Robert Frost famously said that poetry is what is lost in translation.
 In this course, we prove him wrong.
 Students learn about the challenges of literary translation (both of prose and poetry) and through a hands-on workshop approach, acquire the necessary skills to navigate them.
 Some of the questions we consider include: How does one translate word play and humor?
 What is more important, meaning or form?
 How is the quality of a translation assessed?
 What gets translated and why?
 Students translate from Spanish into English and vice versa, and across different genres and registers.
 Students also learn about how the literary translation industry works and finish the semester with a translation ready to pitch to editors.
 Prerequisite: One translation course (SPAN 315 or 323), or an upper-level literature course, or by recommendation or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Creative & Performing Arts and Writing requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Creative & Performing Arts and Writing Intensive.)

 SPAN 360: Peninsular Narrative

 Reading, analysis, and discussion of selected narrative works of Peninsular Spanish authors; historical and aesthetic considerations of the texts will be stressed.
 The course is designed to impart to the student a sense of the development of Spanish prose fiction and of recurring and characteristic themes.
 The student will become acquainted with outstanding authors and works of the Golden Age and the nineteenth and twentieth centuries.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 SPAN 365: Latin American Narrative

 The study of representative naturalist, neo-realist, and magic-realist writers.
 The student will read novels and short stories by outstanding writers such as Gallegos, Borges, Fuentes, Garcia Marquez, and Vargas Llosa.
 Prose works will be considered in a socio-historical context.
 Prerequisite: Spanish 212, 220, or placement exam.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 cross listed: LNAM 365